NexusRaidBot/nexus-bot/README.md

 # nexus-bot
-Bug reports/feature tracking for the Nexus Discord Bot
+Bug reports/feature tracking for the Nexus